tupl-tufts/rdl/README.md

 .../file.rb:6:   ^~~~~~~~~~~
 ```

-Passing `typecheck: :now` to `type` checks the method body immediately or as soon as it is defined.
+Passing `typecheck: sym` for some other symbol statically type checks the method body when `RDL.do_typecheck sym` is called.
 Passing `typecheck: :call` to `type` statically type checks the method body whenever it is called.

-Passing `typecheck: sym` for some other symbol statically type checks the method body when `RDL.do_typecheck sym` is called.
+Note that RDL only type checks the bodies of methods with type signatures.
+Methods without type signatues, or code that is not in method bodies, is not checked.

 The `type` method can also be called with the class and method to be annotated, and it can also be invoked as `RDL.type` in case `extend RDL::Annotate` would cause namespace issues:

 ```
-  type :A, :id, '(Integer) -> Integer', typecheck: :now # Add a type annotation for A#id.
+  type :A, :id, '(Integer) -> Integer', typecheck: :label # Add a type annotation for A#id.
-  RDL.type :A, :id, '(Integer) -> Integer', typecheck: :now # Note class and method name required when calling like this
+  RDL.type :A, :id, '(Integer) -> Integer', typecheck: :label # Note class and method name required when calling like this
 ```

 RDL tries to follow the philosophy that you get what you pay for.
 Methods with type annotations can be checked dynamically or statically; methods without type annotations are unaffected by RDL.
 See the [performance](#performance) discussion for more detail.